steakscience/steakscience/_posts/2019-08-31-in_praise_of_actually_designed_cars.md

 But sadly, like most stories, this one ends in tragedy.
 The Firefly was retired a few years after it was shown off.
 Google decided that they shouldn’t make their own cars.
 They should just partner with car makers and sell self-driving car tech instead.
 It makes sense business-wise, but it’s a tragedy for well-designed cars nonetheless.

 So what’s next?
 I wait for the next actually designed car.
-I won’t be long, I hope.
+It won’t be long, I hope.